October, 2020

 For those who don’t remember that photo with the light green “thing” that was floating on top of the water, here’s the photo in question from the blog post …

-Look at that light green blocky, stepped, round thing.
-Pretty weird looking “thing”, eh?
-But now we know what it is, and we know that it’s a perfectly normal, natural “thing”.
+Look at that light green, stepped, round thing in the middle of the photo above.
+Pretty weird looking thing, eh?
+But now we know what it is, and we know that it’s a perfectly normal, natural thing.
 It’s an Oxalis tuber.

 Ruby’s last name isn’t really Begonia, but she loves flowers and all manner of other plants so she adopted that “user name” on this blog.
 I think her name is pretty cute. 🙂